redpanda-data/connect/README.md

                +----------------------------------------+
 ```

 Benthos supports various input and output strategies.
-It is possible to combine
-multiple inputs and multiple outputs in one service instance.
-Currently combined
-outputs will each receive every message, where any blocked output will block all
-outputs.
-If there is demand then other output paradigms such as publish,
-round-robin etc could be supported.

-The buffer is where messages can be temporarily stored or persisted across
+The buffer is where
+messages can be temporarily stored or persisted across service restarts
-service restarts depending on your requirements.
-Memory mapped files are the
+depending on your requirements.
+Memory mapped files are the recommended approach
-recommended approach as this provides low-latency persistence with enough
-guarantee for most cases.
+as this provides low-latency persistence with enough guarantee for most cases.

 ## Support